itarano/spark-cluster-environment/README.md

 The goal of this project is to deploy a local development environment using containers (docker-compose) to create an Apache Spark cluster to deploy and test spark local **python/scala** jobs.

 ### Environment deploy
 Run *make up* to deploy the environment, i.e, create network and containers and start them.
+Spark 3.2.0 version.

 ### Example
 In **projects** folder we have a typical example of word count in python (PySpark) and a scala example to calculate the value of *pi*.